 - It is essential that you understand exactly what all your offers mean before you make this choice: is the wording clear and do you understand exactly what the conditions are?
 If in any doubt, email the university concerned to clarify the details.
 You don't want to find yourself in the position of not being able to meet your firm offer because you misread or misunderstood the terms of the offer.

 - Do not rely on the hope that the uni will let you in anyway if you miss the required grades.
-You may be lucky, but you need to be prepared for the worst.
+You may be lucky, but you need to be prepared incase you are declined.

 - If you really want to pick that course as firm then make sure you do some preparation to minimise the stress.
-This must include picking a great insurance choice that you know you'll be happy with.
+This includes picking a great insurance choice that you know you'll be happy with.

-- Make sure you've checked out and applied for somewhere to live if you end up at your insurance and most importantly mentally be ready for your long shot firm choice to fall through.
+- If you’ve picked a firm choice with an offer that will be difficult to reach, make sure you've checked out and applied for somewhere to live if you end up at your insurance, and most importantly be mentally and emotionally ready if things don’t work out like you hoped.

 - Ask your parents or teachers for their thoughts on what they think is best for you if you feel this will help you make a decision.

 Your insurance choice is your back-up university.
 It will have less demanding grade requirements than your firm choice.
-This means that if you miss your firm choice, you still have a chance of going to uni this year and most importantly to one you really want to go to.
+This means that if you miss your firm choice, you still have a chance of going to uni this year, and most importantly to one you want to go to.